HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Not sure where you can buy a houseplant from?
 Or even the best place to start your search?
 Well you've come to the right place.

-The good news is that indoor plants are incredibly popular right now and this means you can buy and find houseplants for sale from a good many places these days.
+The good news is that indoor plants are incredibly popular right now and this means you can buy and find houseplants for sale from a good many places.
 From traditional plant shops to online and multiple places in between.

-There are positive and negatives to each which we will explore in the sections below.
+There are positive and negatives to each which I'll explore in my best place to buy indoor plants guide.

 Front of a plant shop in Wales selling houseplants